-Parents- Periodically, the principal or principal's designee shall provide parents/ guardians with information about bullying.
+Parents- Periodically, the president or president's designee shall provide parents/ guardians with information about bullying.

-Staff and Volunteers- The principal or principal's designee shall develop appropriate methods of discussing with staff and volunteers the meaning, substance, and application of this Policy and the importance of promoting a positive school climate to minimize the occurrence of bullying.
+Staff and Volunteers- The president or president's designee shall develop appropriate methods of discussing with staff and volunteers the meaning, substance, and application of this Policy and the importance of promoting a positive school climate to minimize the occurrence of bullying.